You are here: Home > About BSG > Special Interest Groups > Educational Gerontology

 Depolarising and Restating the Principles of Educational Gerontology: A Late Modern Rationale

 On December 5th 2023 Dr Hany Hachem delivered the Frank Glendenning Memorial Lecture which was hosted by SIG-ED partner The Association for Education and Ageing.
-Dr Hachem's stimulating and wide-ranging slides can be found here.
+Dr Hachem's stimulating and wide-ranging slides can be found below.
 An earlier version of his paper can be found in the final edition of the International Journal of Education and Ageing 5:3..

 The group held a Symposium at the BSG conference on Thursday 6th July 2023: